-July 25-28, Days 2-5: SouthWild Amazon Lodge and the Rio Juruena.
+July 24-27, Days 2-5: SouthWild Amazon Lodge and the Rio Juruena.
 Our activities on the morning of Day 2 will be determined by our whereabouts.
 Should we have overnighted in Nova Bandeirantes, we'll complete the trip to SouthWild Amazon Lodge this morning, arriving in time for lunch.
 Should we have arrived at the lodge on the previous evening, we'll spend a morning around the clearing of the lodge complex familiarizing ourselves with our new surroundings and enjoying many of the common area birds.

-Newly opened in 2019, the SouthWild Amazon Lodge is a multi-use facility located amid a 6,000-acre forest preserve owned by the French government as part of an international commitment to conserving the forests of the Amazon (now in question due to the practices of the current administration).
+Opened in 2019, the SouthWild Amazon Lodge is a multi-use facility located amid a 6,000-acre forest preserve owned by the French government as part of an international commitment to conserving the forests of the Amazon.
 Much of the habitat within the property consists of virgin primary forest while the greater area holds a mosaic of other habitats including second growth woodland, pastureland, forest-ringed wetlands, and the nearby Rio Juruena.
 We will have three full days and part of another to explore the lodge precincts and the surrounding habitats.
 Our activities will center on attempting to see a Harpy Eagle if we have not already seen the bird prior to our arrival at the lodge, but our visit allows for plenty of time to seek many of the other birds and mammals that are found here.